AlfieFeldspar/forum/README.md

-# forum A mini messaging board!
+A mini messaging board!
+Dynamically adds name and message to a posted msg board.